COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 NOTE: the length of the initial binary data set, InitialBinaries, does not match the size parameter provided to InitialBinaryTable.sampler.
-This is becuase the sampler begins by sampling a set of stellar masses of size=size, then assigns each of the stellar masses to be either single or in a binary system following the prescription in `van Haaften+2013 <http://adsabs.harvard.edu/abs/2012A%26A...537A.104V>`.
+This is becuase the sampler begins by sampling a set of stellar masses of size=size, then assigns each of the stellar masses to be either single or in a binary system following the prescription in `van Haaften+2013 <http://adsabs.harvard.edu/abs/2012A%26A...537A.104V>`_.
 Since we are interested in binaries, we only retain the binary systems.
 However, we also keep track of the total mass sampled so that we can scale our results to a full Milky Way population.

 ********
 multidim
 ********

-cosmic implements multidimensionally distributed initial binaries according to Moe Di Stefano 2017.
-The python code used in cosmic to create this sample was written by Mads Sorenson, and is based on the IDL codes written to accompany Moe & Di Stefano 2017.
+cosmic implements multidimensionally distributed initial binaries according to `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_.
+The python code used in cosmic to create this sample was written by Mads Sorenson, and is based on the IDL codes written to accompany `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_.

 The multidimensional initial binary data is sampled in cosmic as follows: